General Information for Attorneys about CCT

 - Military Survivor Benefit Plan – Pooled Special Needs Trust – funded directly by payments of a military or military retiree’s dependent child’s Survivor Benefit Plan annuity.

 Commonwealth Community Trust’s Master Trust Agreements allows CCT to administer the trusts under the umbrella of the “master.”
 The Master Trust Agreements for both the Third-Party Pooled Special Needs Trust and First-Party Pooled Special Needs Trust were written by an Estate Planning Attorney with legal expertise in special needs planning and signed by the CCT Board of Directors and The Trust Company of Virginia.

 The CCT Master Trust Agreements, with amendments, are recorded in the Chesterfield County Circuit Court Clerk’s Office.
 The Joinder Agreement is the legal document to join.
 Detailed information about the Beneficiary is maintained by CCT and is updated as needed.

-The CCT Board of Directors selected The Trust Company of Virginia, a federal chartered financial institution with trust powers, located in Virginia to manage and invest the funds.
+The CCT Board of Directors selected The Trust Company of Virginia, a financial institution with trust powers located in Virginia, to manage and invest the funds.

 Benefits of Establishing a Pooled Special Needs Trust with Commonwealth Community Trust